MichaelSpeckhart/LehighHacksForChange/README.md

 Our website is hosted [here](), where you can see a visualzation of our data, how our drone will naviagate the beach, and the AI model we used to calcualte the pollution data.

+## Google Products Used

+Google maps location plotting API to show the results of the pollution density calculation.

 ## Ciatations

 [Ploting CSV data on Google Maps](https://www.google.com/earth/outreach/learn/visualize-your-data-on-a-custom-map-using-google-my-maps/)